nostrmeetme/nostrmeetme/README.md

 an app for sharing Nostr wih friends

-This is a "social onboarding" Nostr web client designed for Nostr advocates to "in person" invite their freiends to join them on Nostr.
+This is a "social onboarding" Nostr web client designed for Nostr advocates to "in person" invite their friends to join them on Nostr.

 CURRENTLY IN APLPHA DEVELOPMENT, not all features are available yet.

-With a single QR code scan (or web link), the new friend will create an account, follow the advocate, and start a DM thread with the advocate in a single web app.
+With a single QR code scan (or web link), the new friend will create an account, follow the advocate, and start a DM thread with the advocate on the web app.
 New users will recieve an instant trust score, a list of reccomended follows, suggested clients and relays, introductions to private groups, and more.
 All configurable for each invite by the logged-in advocate in the app settings.

 See the live version [ostrmeet.me](https://nostrmeet.me)